Preregistering Research

 A Registered Report usually comprises two components:

 1. Registered Report Protocol.
-The peer reviewed study design, including an introduction (with the research question and hypotheses), methods, and analysis plan.
+This is the peer-reviewed study design.
+It will include an introduction (with the research question and hypotheses), methods, and analysis plan.
 If necessary, pilot data may be included.
-The peer-reviewed study design might be published in the journal, uploaded to a registry, or embargoed until the article is published.
+The peer-reviewed study design is usually published in the journal before the study is complete.
+Alternatively, it might be uploaded to a registry, or embargoed until the article is published.

 2. Registered Report Research Article.
-Acceptance of the Protocol includes in-principle acceptance of the resulting Research Article.
-This final article will include the study's results, discussion, and conclusion.
+The journal's acceptance of the protocol carries in-principle acceptance of the resulting article.
+This final article will include the study's results, discussion, and conclusions.
 This output is also peer reviewed, primarily based on adherence to original study design.

 Diagram showing peer review process for Registered Reports, with stage 1 after the study is deigned, and stage 2 after the report is written.